Gene names: Solute carrier family 5 member 9 (SLC5A9); Solute carrier family 5 member 10 (SLC5A10)

 Most monosaccharides, including fructose, glucose, galactose, mannose, as well as myo-inositol are transported across the cell membrane by either of two types of glucose transporters: facilitated glucose transporters (GLUTs) and sodium/glucose cotransporters (SGLTs).
-SGLT5 is a member of the solute carrier family SLC5.
+SGLT4, a member of the solute carrier family SLC5 , is a low affinity-type sodium/glucose cotransporter.
+SGLT4 is suspected to transport mannose, fructose and 1,5-anhydroglucitol (1,5-AG) in the kidney.
+SGLT5 is also a member of the solute carrier family SLC5.
 It is a characterized kidney mannose transporter, with probably more physiological roles unexplored.

-SGLT5 is highly expressed in the kidney but absent from all other tissues , .
-B SGLT5 was found to be localized to the luminal (apical) but not the basolateral membrane of proximal tubule cells in the S2 segment .
+SGLT4 was found by immunolocalization in the luminal membrane of intestinal epithelial cells .
+It is expressed at comparatively high levels in the small intestine and kidney, with moderate expression detected in the liver.
+SGLT5 is highly expressed in the kidney but absent from all other tissues [3, 4].
+Both SGLT4 and SGLT5 were found to be localized to the luminal (apical) but not the basolateral membrane of proximal tubule cells in the S2 segment .

 Function, physiology, and clinically significant polymorphisms